apify/apify-docs/content/academy/advanced_web_scraping/crawling/crawling-with-search-i.md

 Websites usually limit the pagination of a single (sub)category to somewhere between 1,000 to 20,000 listings.
 The site might have over a million listings in total.
 Without a proven algorithm, it will be very manual and almost impossible to scrape all listings.

-We will first look at a couple ideas that don't work so well and then present the [final robust solution](#using-filter-ranges).
+We will first look at a couple ideas that might cross our mind but don't work so well and then present the [most robust solution](#using-filter-ranges).

 ### [](#going-deeper-into-subcategories) Going deeper into subcategories